aleitner/cgo-mmap/README.md

 # CGO-mmap

-Small library for memory mapping files in go
+Small library for memory mapping files in go.

+You should probably just use syscall instead of this